 Zelenskyy says he is weighing Ukrainian military's request for mobilization of up to 500,000 troops

-Ukraine’s military wants to mobilize up to 500,000 more troops to fight Russia.
+President Volodymyr Zelenskyy says Ukraine’s military wants to mobilize up to 500,000 more troops to fight Russia’s invasion

 KYIV, Ukraine -- Ukraine's military wants to mobilize up to 500,000 more troops to fight Russia's invasion, but Ukrainian President Volodymyr Zelenskyy said Tuesday that he has asked them to spell out their plans in detail on what is “a very sensitive matter” before deciding whether he grants their wish as the war approaches the two-year mark.